ReKreker/shooker/docs/hooks xml.md

 Define which funcs and libs must be imported for patchs.
 Imported functions can be used in any \<patch\> for current library to hook.
 #### func
 - import: it will searching function address from import table
-- symbol: it will searching function from symbols of library for hook
+- local: it will searching function from library for hook
 #### lib
 - system: #include \<system\_lib.h\>
 - local: #include "our\_lib.h"<br />